 Back to top

-The doctor at the hospital will take your full medical history before doing a physical examination.
-This will include an examination of the painful bone to check for any swelling or tenderness.
+The doctor at the hospital will ask you about your general health and any previous medical problems.
+They will examine you, which will include an examination of the painful bone to check for any swelling or tenderness.
 You will probably have a blood test to check your general health.

 A variety of tests and investigations may be needed to diagnose an osteosarcoma.
 An x-ray of the painful part of the bone will usually identify a tumour, although sometimes they can be difficult to see.

-A small piece of the tumour will be removed and looked at under a microscope (biopsy).
-This is done during a small operation, and under a general anaesthetic.
+A small piece of the tumour may be removed and looked at under a microscope (a biopsy).
 Other tests are done to check whether the cancer has spread elsewhere.
-These may include a bone x-ray, chest x-ray, bone scan, bone marrow sample, biopsies and an MRI or CT scan.

 This involves the use of x-rays to build up a picture of the bone.